Investing

 - EasyEquities: Offers crypto bundles alongside stocks and ETFs.

 Tax on crypto: SARS treats cryptocurrency as an asset.
 Profits from selling crypto are subject to Capital Gains Tax (if you're an investor) or income tax (if you're trading frequently).
 The distinction matters — capital gains are taxed at your marginal rate on 40% of the gain, while income is taxed in full.
+Don't try to hide crypto gains from SARS — they're getting smarter about tracking it.

 The honest take: Bitcoin and Ethereum have historically produced strong long-term returns, but with extreme volatility (50–80% drawdowns are normal).
 Altcoins are even more volatile and most go to zero.
 If you invest in crypto, limit it to a small portion of your portfolio (5–10%) and only invest what you can afford to lose entirely.
+I've seen too many okes put their whole savings into some random altcoin because a tjommie told them it's "going to the moon."
+It didn't.

 The Power of Compound Interest